-- Price control mechanisms: Despite recent passage of the Universal Healthcare Act and National Integrated Cancer Control Act that both contain tools to reduce prices for medicines, the Department of Health (DoH) has imposed draconian price cuts in the Philippines through the Maximum Retail Price (MRP).
+- Price control measures: Despite recent passage of the Universal Healthcare Act and National Integrated Cancer Control Act that both contain tools to reduce prices for medicines, the Department of Health (DoH) has imposed draconian price cuts in the Philippines through the Maximum Retail Price (MRP) policy.
 Issued in February 2020, the initial list covers 133 drug formulations with a mandatory price reduction of up to 50 percent from prevailing market prices.
-The policy also contains provisions to cover another set of 72 drug formulations, with initial price reduction proposals ranging from 50% up to a staggering 96%.
-These policies are the beginning of future intended cuts, as the DoH has stated they intend to cover up to 54% of all prescription drug formulations in the market with these policies.
-The cuts are estimated to decrease industry's annual revenues by approximately PHP 57 billion (over USD 1 billion). - Government-mandated discounts: The mechanism for cost-sharing for discounted medicines for seniors and individuals with disabilities remains unclear and places, in practice, the entire cost burden for the discounts on manufacturers and retailers. - Philippine National Formulary (PNF): While PhRMA member companies welcome the appropriate use of evidence to inform formulary decisions, they are concerned that existing delays in introducing innovative medicines could be further exacerbated by the recent establishment of health technology assessment (HTA) as a prerequisite for PNF inclusion.
+The policy also contains provisions to cover another set of 72 drug formulations, with initial price reduction proposals ranging from 50 percent up to a staggering 96 percent, despite calls to suspend such measures due to the COVID-19 pandemic.
+These measures are the beginning of future intended price cuts, as the DoH has stated that it intends to cover up to 54 percent of all prescription medicine formulations.
+The price cuts are estimated to decrease industry's annual revenues by approximately PHP 57 billion (over USD 1 billion). - Philippine National Formulary (PNF) and health technology assessment: While industry supports the appropriate use of evidence to inform formulary decisions, existing delays in introducing innovative medicines could be further exacerbated by the recent establishment of health technology assessment (HTA) as a prerequisite for PNF inclusion.
 Specifically, in January of this year, the DoH halted the nomination process in order further solidify certain HTA details.
-Furthermore, the HTA process and methods guides were only recently published, including Administrative Order 2020-0041 (The New Implementing Guidelines on Health Technology Assessment to Guide Funding Allocation and Coverage Decisions in support of Universal Health Care). - Vaccinations: The innovative pharmaceutical industry welcomes legislative proposals in the Philippines to expand the current list of mandatory vaccines for national immunization.
-However, our members are concerned by proposals to politicize this process by requiring the DoH to seek approval from the Philippine Senate and House of Representatives for the inclusion of a new vaccine in the National Immunization Program (NIP), rather than remaining a technical decision by the DoH.

-- Regulatory hurdles: The current target for approval (and issuance of the Certificate of Product Registration (CPR)) is 254 calendar days.
+Furthermore, the HTA process and methods guides were only recently published, including Administrative Order 2020-0041 (The New Implementing Guidelines on Health Technology Assessment to Guide Funding Allocation and Coverage Decisions in support of Universal Health Care).
+It is estimated that it will take 2 years before a product completes the HTA process. - Regulatory hurdles: The current target for approval (and issuance of the Certificate of Product Registration (CPR)) is 254 calendar days.
 However, in practice, the process takes two to four years.
 With new management in place, coupled with the monitoring of the Anti-Red Tape Agency (an agency tasked with monitoring the efficiency of government agencies), PhRMA members have seen improvements in the regulatory process.
 Another hurdle is the FDA's backward step of unnecessarily reinstituting local Post Marketing Surveillance (PMS) studies versus relying on Periodic Safety Update Reports (PSURs).
-This has led to significant additional costs for PhRMA members, as well as delayed access to medicines. - Intellectual property protection: The Cheaper Medicines Act amended the Philippines Intellectual Property Code to limit the patentability of new forms and uses of pharmaceutical products.
+This has led to significant additional costs for PhRMA members, as well as delayed access to medicines.

+- Intellectual property protection: The Cheaper Medicines Act amended the Philippines Intellectual Property Code to limit the patentability of new forms and uses of pharmaceutical products.
 The Act appears to be inconsistent with the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) since the limitation appears to be designed to discriminate against certain technologies.
 Additionally, the Philippines does not have a robust system or a set of coordinated procedures across relevant government agencies such as the Intellectual Property Office and the Food and Drug Administration to allow patent holders to effectively and efficiently resolve patent disputes prior to the marketing of generic copies of pharmaceutical products by third parties. - Compulsory licensing guidelines: In 2019, the DoH proposed a guideline on the use of compulsory licenses (CLs).
-PhRMA and its member companies are concerned that the Guidelines may be inconsistent with international best practices and the Philippines' international obligations, in that they appear to be based on an erroneous understanding of TRIPS, allow for the grant of CLs on overly broad grounds, provide inadequate opportunity for patent holders to respond to CL petitions and discriminate against pharmaceutical patents. - Counterfeit medicines: According to a report by the United Nations Office on Drugs and Crime, 193 of 673 counterfeit crimes reported from 2013 to 2017 in Southeast Asia were perpetrated in the Philippines, the highest in the region.
-While campaigns to address counterfeit activities continue in partnership with PhRMA's member companies, industry is concerned by FDA proposals that would potentially exacerbate the problem by no longer treating the sale of an unauthorized drug in the Philippines as the sale of a counterfeit drug.
+PhRMA and its member companies are concerned that the Guidelines may be inconsistent with international best practices and the Philippines' international obligations, in that they appear to be based on an erroneous understanding of TRIPS, allow for the grant of CLs on overly broad grounds, provide inadequate opportunity for patent holders to respond to CL petitions and discriminate against pharmaceutical patents.